Dr Ayona Datta, Reader in Urban Futures (Department of Geography, King’s College London)

 Padmini Ray Murray (PhD, Edinburgh) runs India’s first digital humanities Masters programme at the Srishti Institute of Art, Design and Technology.
 Her research encompasses feminism and feminist protest, cultural specificity and how it shapes design practices, creativity and technology, as well as games, comics and publishing studies.
 She was an Unbox Fellow in 2013, and served as a trustee on the board of the Wikimedia Foundation (UK) in 2014.
 Her work has been published in a number of peer-reviewed journals and volumes, and she is also currently the co-investigator on ‘Two Centuries of Indian Print’ (funded by the Newton Fund, UK).

-Arya Thomas, Doctoral Candidate (Jawaharlal Nehru University, New Delhi)
+Arya Thomas, PhD Researcher (Jawaharlal Nehru University, New Delhi)

-Arya is currently finishing a PhD in Political Science in New Delhi, India.
+Arya is PhD research scholar in Political Science in New Delhi, India.
 Having an interest in migration, women workers and sexuality, her work mostly focuses on trying to understand the emerging new sexual subjectivity of the working class women in the new industrial nodes in India.